 - Cover it with the lid for a couple of minutes depending on your flame.

 - Remove the lid and let it cook further till it leaves from the edges.

-- Gently fold it on the pan’s surface using spatula and serve with any of your favorite accompaniment.
+- Gently fold it on the pan’s surface using a spatula and serve with any of your favorite accompaniment.

-Tip – For Neer dosa or similar dosa varieties, you should use well seasoned dosa pan or cast iron tawa.
+Tip – For Neer dosa or similar dosa varieties, you should use well-seasoned dosa pan or cast iron tawa.
 It will give you fantastic results without too many hassles.

 6. Masala Dosa

-This is an all time classic stuffed dosa in the history of South Indian cuisine.
+This is an all-time classic stuffed dosa in the history of South Indian cuisine.